Inwangsan: Inwangsa

-Suseongdong Valley
+Suseongdong

-Located in at the foot of Inwangsan in Ogin-dong, Suseongdong Valley oversees the stream Okryudongcheon flowing towards Cheonggyecheon.
+Located in at the foot of Inwangsan in Ogin-dong, is Songseogwon that oversees the stream Okryudongcheon flowing towards Cheonggyecheon.
 The valley got its name from the gushing of the stream.
 It is famed for its natural beauty since the Joseon era, with royalty and commoners, poets and painters alike visiting the area for recreation.
-For example, Jeong Seon, the famed painter known for his realistic scenery, visited Suseongdong and created a painting with the same name, which would be included in his collection 'Eight Scenic Views of Jangdong'; Prince Anpyeong, the third son of King Sejong, had his house built here, named it Bihaedang (비해당; 匪懈堂), and wrote 48 poems about its surroundings.
+For example, Jeong Seon, the famed painter known for his realistic scenery, visited Suseongdong and created a painting with the same name, which would be included in his collection 'Eight Scenic Views of Jangdong'; Grand Prince Anpyeong, the third son of King Sejong, had his house built here, named it Bihaedang (비해당; 匪懈堂), and wrote 48 poems about its surroundings.
 The valley is also central to Wihang literature, a literary movement that saw Korean literature expanding towards the middle class.
 After the Korean War, rapid urbanization led to the encroachment of apartments around the valley.
 Between 2008 and 2012, the Seoul Metropolitan Government demolished these apartments and restored the valley to its natural state.
 It is now developed as a natural tourist attraction.